fastrgv/RufasCube/README.md

 Note that (c) will toggle an alternate skin Color.
 One looks like a rubic cube coloring, and the other is an RGB coloring where red increases in the X-direction, green increases in the Y-direction, and blue in the Z-direction.

 Works on Macs running OS-X and PCs running Windows or GNU/Linux.
+Note that both 32 and 64 bit builds for Windows are delivered.